A Smaller School?

 Event Management Software vs. Related Tools

-Project Management Tools
+General Project Management Tools

-- Scope: General task and team management
+- Scope: Task and team coordination

-- Focus: Internal workflows and deadlines
+- Focus: Workflow and deadline management

 Essential Event Management Software Features